 Appeals are usually heard by one judge, but can be heard by panels of three or sometimes five judges.

-At Milosevic Fiske LLP, we believe we are among the best litigation teams in Toronto.
+At Milosevic & Associates, we believe we are among the best litigation teams in Toronto.
 We are a small office that has handled large matters for our clients, involving tens of millions of dollars in dispute, and the future of our clients’ businesses.

 Some of our representative cases at the Court of Appeal include: